openmorse/swid-tag-sign-val/README.md

 # swid-tag-sign-val - *This is a Placeholder for Future Development*
-A tool to sign and validates SWID tags via W3C compliant XML digital signatures and XAdES time stamps.
+A tool written in Python to sign and validate SWID tags via W3C compliant XML digital signatures and XAdES time stamps.

 UML diagram of swid-tag-sign-val, early draft: